nachiketa02/Biometric-FIngerprint-Attednace-system-/README.md

 # Biometric-FIngerprint-Attednace-system-
 Low-cost fingerprint-based attendance system using ESP8266 and AS608 sensor — a Made-in-India IoT project under AttendXpert for digital attendance automation.

+# Vision

+To make India’s attendance systems fully digital and location-aware, helping schools, offices, and industries go paperless and smarter — all through indigenous innovation.

 ## Fingerprint-Based Attendance System
  Part of AttendXpert | Made in India | Affordable Digital Attendance Solution